Madrid Internship Program

 This program is offered for those students who are looking to enhance their Spanish language skills while working abroad in one of Europe’s most important vibrant commercial centers.
 Students with sufficient language skills take three courses along with an internship, which ranges between 15 and 20 hours per week.

-All students enroll in the three, four-credit courses from those offered through Level II or III of the Madrid Language and Liberal Arts Program (based on semester and language proficiency).
+All students enroll in the three, four-credit courses from those offered through Level II or III of the Madrid Spanish Studies Program (based on semester and language proficiency).

 Students enroll in a four-credit internship placement.
 Placements are contingent upon a student’s past experience, language abilities, and available opportunities in any given semester, so flexibility is essential.
 Course numbers depend on the fields of specialization in which the students complete their internship and the nature of the internship work.